ChoconaKuraris/littleJump/README.md

 # littleJump

-a small game made by unity
+a small game made by unity <br>
-Click space to control a man to jump
+Click space to control a man to jump<br>
-Game will be over when you fall
+Game will be over when you fall<br>

 ![github](https://github.com/ChoconaKuraris/littleJump/blob/master/2021-04-13_160249.png)